UnionHerald police reports

 Theft, burglary

-• On April 19 in the 14700 block of Able Street NE three bikes were stolen from a shed.

-• On April 20 in the 16100 block of Lexington Avenue NE an unlocked vehicle in a driveway was rifled through.

-• On April 20 in the 3400 block of Crosstown Boulevard NE a fraud was reported.
+• On April 30 in the 15400 block of Terrace Road NW a blackmail attempt was reported.

-• On April 20 in the 13800 block of Aberdeen Street NE a catalytic converter was cut off a vehicle in a sales lot.

-• On April 20 in the 17400 block of Interlachen Drive NE medication was stolen from a mailbox.

-• On April 22 in the 17800 block of Jefferson Street NE a blackmail scam was reported.
+• On April 28 in the 21200 block of Gypsy Valley Road NW a vehicle was keyed.

-• On April 23 in the 16600 block of Edison Street NE tools were stolen from an unlocked vehicle.

 OAK GROVE

-• On April 3 in the 14900 block of Ramsey Boulevard NW propane tanks were stolen from a gas station.

-• On April 5 in the 17100 block of Driscoll Street NW a fraud was reported.

-• On April 6 in the 6600 block of Highway 10 NW a business was burgled.

-• On April 6 in the 7300 block of 146th Avenue NW a fraud was reported.
+• On April 25 in the 22500 block of Zion Parkway NW a man was arrested on domestic assault charges after fleeing the scene of the crime.

 Post a comment as